5 Signs It’s Time To Scale Up

 Proven concept and reliable infrastructure

 Before growth can occur, you need to ask questions that will help you identify easy pitfalls such as weak infrastructure or a premature product.
-Proper staffing is critical to a small business, as everyone’s roles are vital and lackluster performance can be absolutely detrimental.
+When considering the signs it’s time to scale up, proper staffing is critical.
+Everyone’s roles are vital and lacklustre performance is unhelpful.
 Employees are an integral part of the company’s foundation as they reflect the mission and vision.
 Without employees who possess reliability and loyalty, failure is a strong possibility.

 An atmosphere of minimal risk

 Scale up only when you are ready.
 Don’t create unnecessary risk in your business just because profits are up one quarter or you have a trustworthy team.
-It is important to note that you can’t achieve a few initial goals and then set out to attain an impossible one.
 Risk is inherent in business and there is no “sure thing,” but minimising risk should be a priority before growing.

-The signs telling you to scale up are not concrete, but if your business exhibits more than one of these signs, it might be a good time to evaluate your options.
-It is your decision as a business owner to manage, lead, and—when the time is right and risk is minimal—scale up your business and achieve new heights.
+The signs telling you to scale up are not concrete.
+However, if your business exhibits more than one of these signs, it might be a good time to re-evaluate.
+It is your decision as a business owner to manage, lead, and scale up.